New Delhi, India

 These particles are poisonous, small enough to carry deadly toxins, chemicals, and carcinogens into the bloodstream, increasing the risk and prevalence of respiratory disease and lung cancer.

 The Indian Medical Association has declared a public health emergency, but only issued protection for children, closing all schools this week and urging residents to stay indoors.
-But workers are still outside carrying on with no protection to their health or lives.
-My husband and his colleagues still had to go to work today.
-I can still hear the constant beeping and honking of car horns from the street below.
-A stage is being set up in the garden of our hotel for an outdoor show, party or perhaps a wedding that will take place tonight.
-Everyone is carrying on like nothing is wrong.
+However, there is no protection for workers, not even those who work outside in physical jobs.
+I can still hear the constant beeping and honking of car horns from the street below, while a stage is being set up outside in the hotel garden for a big event that will still take place tonight.
+Just now I saw a man outside for his daily jog.
+People are just carrying on like nothing is wrong.

-A Bloomberg article today quoted a lung surgeon saying that the government should order the evacuation of Delhi as well as the closure of all schools and offices to protect the people.
+A Bloomberg article today quoted a lung surgeon saying that the government should order the evacuation of Delhi as well as the closure of all offices to protect the people.
 Air pollution is a major killer of people living here, responsible for millions of deaths each year.
-So how and why is that people appear so nonchalant over such a serious issue?
-Why are they not joining together in a wide-scale strike, staying home until the smog clears?
+So how and why is it that people appear so nonchalant over such a serious issue?
+Why are they not joining together in a mass protest, or staying home until the smog clears?
 My guess is that the answer lies somewhere between having no choice and a serious desensitization to this unfortunate, recurring problem.

 It’s not as if the government is doing nothing, but clearly, it is not doing enough.